chengzhuzhang94/Local-Signal-Detection/README.md

 - `update_p_b_hat_2.m`: created by Chengzhu Zhang, which takes unpenalized estimator "`b_hat`", design matrix "`mat_Z`", response "`Z`" and Triangulation related values as input, to calculate SCAD penalized estimator "`p_b_hat`".
 This function is used for continuous response variable.

 - `update_p_b_hat_poisson.m`: created by Chengzhu Zhang, which takes unpenalized estimator "`b_hat`", design matrix "`mat_Z`", response "`Z`" and Triangulation related values as input, to calculate SCAD penalized estimator "`p_b_hat`".
 This function is used for discrete response variable that follows a Poisson distribution.

+- Bootstrap related functions: `CZ_bootstrap.m`, `CZ_bootstrap_customized`, `CZ_bootstrap_logic_nested.m`, `CZ_bootstrap_sep.m`, `CZ_bootstrap_sep_customized.m`, `CZ_BootstrapCR.m`, `CZ_CoverageRate.m`.
+We have multiple versions because we use Wild Bootstrap for continuous response and simple Bootstrap for discrete response, which are defined as different functions.
+Moreover, some functions are defined for implementing one loop of Bootstrap which would be used in other functions.